afiamoah/afiamoah-Portfolio-setup-and-mobile-version-skeleton/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Any Developer who make changes to improve this project will be recognized

 ## 📝 License